Trying to land a new job can be difficult, even during the best of times.

 The key is to just touch on the fact that you owned the company, not dwell on it.

 Can we help you with your resume?
-A Distinctive Career Services we have helped many former business owners and entrepreneurs to write resumes that have transitioned them back to the corporate world.
+A Distinctive Career Services we have helped many formerly self-employed people and entrepreneurs to write resumes that have transitioned them back to the corporate world.
 We’d love to work with you too!
 To get started, book a free informational consultation with us today.